NethServer/ns8-core/docs/quickstart.md

 NethServer 8 can be deployed on one ore more nodes in a cluster scenario.

-Supported distributions:
+Supported distributions and architectures:
-- CentOS Stream 9
+- CentOS Stream 9 x86-64
-- Debian 11 (bullseye)
+- Debian 11 (bullseye) x86-64

 Hardware requirements for a single node installation:
 - 2 vCPU/cores